RyanMakes/old-ryanmakes.github.io/src/content/blog/first-post.md

 Asset paths are broken too.
 This wants to be deployed under more specific circumstances...
 I think I need to rename it to give it some special extra github juicing?
 I have a memory of something like that.

 Yeah, gotta rename it ryanmakes.github.io (the repo name)

+Okay, upon reloading everything, https://ryanmakes.github.io/blog/first-post/ is working right enough, and I guess I can use these credentials to make my bug report.
+God help me.

+Actually, it seems like it's time for my weekly meetup.
+We'll see if I come back to this jank later.